Slickplan

 • Analytics and quantitative data like clicks, shares and bounce rates

 It’s a lot but this isn’t a case where less is more.
 More is more here and the more data you can compile into a content inventory spreadsheet the easier it’ll be to create better content for visitors.
+With all those variables, using an online content planner also helps you stay organized.

 Website content inventory example scenario